wikimedia/database-reports/README.md

 # Database Reports
 Generates statistical reports which are used by community members to improve Wikipedia.

 This project allows the [Community Tech bot](https://en.wikipedia.org/wiki/User:Community_Tech_bot) to make periodic updates to these reports on different language Wikipedias.
-As of now the project support report generation for English ([see here](https://en.wikipedia.org/wiki/Wikipedia:Database_reports)), Vietnamese, Korean and French Wikipedia.
+As of now the project support report generation for the English ([see here](https://en.wikipedia.org/wiki/Wikipedia:Database_reports)), Vietnamese, Korean and Hindi Wikipedias.

 ## Specific statistics that the reports support:
 * Unused templates